Lablabi

 Lablabi or lablebi (لبلابي) is a traditional Tunisian dish based on chickpeas in a thin garlic- and cumin-flavored broth, served over small pieces of stale crusty bread.
 It is a staple comfort food in Tunisia and is also found in variations in Iraq and other parts of the Middle East.

-The name derives from the Turkish word leblebi, meaning grilled chickpeas.
+The name may derive from the Turkish word leblebi, meaning grilled chickpeas.